Jahia/provisioning-tutorials/02-digitall-mariadb/README.md

-# Digitall & MariaDB example
+# Digitall & MariaDB tutorial

 Building on top of the [previous tutorial](../01-personal-api-tokens), we're going to: